Ph.D. Recipients Since 2000

 Jill Ogline Titus: "A Mission To a Mad County: Black Determination, White Resistance, and Educational Crisis in Prince Edward County, 1959-1965."
 Currently Associate Director of the Civil War Institute.

 Dinah Mayo-Bobee: "‘Something Energetic and Spirited’: Massachusetts Federalists, Rational Politics, and Political Economy in the Age of Jefferson, 1805-1815."
-Faculty TT at East Tennessee State University.
+Currently Associate Professor at East Tennessee State University.
+She published New England Federalists: Widening the Sectional Divide in Jeffersonian America in 2017 with by Fairleigh DIckinson University Press.

 Thomas Rushford: "Burnings and Blessings: The Cultural Reality of the Supernatural across Early Modern European Spaces."
 Currently at Northern Virginia Community College.